crocofied/EzTasklist/README.md

 ```
 7. Rename the .example-env to .env and insert your MySQL data there
 8. Create a new MySQL Database called "ez_tasklist"
-9. Inside there create a new table called "tasks.
+9. Inside there create a new table called "tasks".
 There should be the Values id(int, AUTO_INCREMENT) and task(LONGTEXT)

 To start the application: